jakkos-net/whilers/README.md

 - `cargo build --release --bin whilers_cli`
 - An executable `whilers_cli` will be created in the `target/release` directory

 You can then run programs with `./whilers_cli myprog.while nil`.
-Only "nested atoms" output is currently supported.
+Only "nested list of atoms" output is currently supported.

 ### web gui
 - [Install Rust](https://www.rust-lang.org/learn/get-started)